tudelft3d/geoflow-nodes/README.md

 make -G <generator>
 ```

 The `-G <generator>` flag can be ommitted on linux and macOS systems.
-For windows you need Microsoft Visual Studion (community edition is fine) and you should use `-G "Visual Studio 15 2017 Win64"`.
+For windows you need Microsoft Visual Studio 2017 you should use `-G "Visual Studio 15 2017 Win64"`.